iree-org/iree/benchmarks/README.md

 ## Benchmarking philosophy

-Benchmarking and interpret results properly is a delicate task.
-Typically we can pull numbers from various parts of a system, but depending on what we are trying to evalulate, those numbers may or may not be relevant.
-For example, for somebody working solely on better kernel code generation, the end-to-end model reference latency is unlikely meaningful given it involves lots of runtime overhead.
-Also the environment could vary per benchmark run in uncontrollable manner, causing unstability in the results.
-This is especially true for Android, where we face tight compromise between performance and thermal/battery limits.
+Benchmarking and interpreting results properly is a delicate task.
+We can record metrics from various parts of a system, but depending on what we are trying to evaluate, those numbers may or may not be relevant.
+For example, for somebody working solely on better kernel code generation, the end-to-end model reference latency is unlikely meaningful given it also includes runtime overhead.
+The environment could also vary per benchmark run in uncontrollable ways, causing instability in the results.
+This is especially true for Android, where a tight compromise between performance and thermal/battery limits is made.
 Too many aspects can affect the benchmarking results.
 So before going into details, it's worth nothing the general guideline to IREE benchmarking as context.

-The overaching goal for benchmarking here is to track IREE's performance progress and guard against regression.
+The overarching goal for benchmarking here is to track IREE's performance progress and guard against regression.
 So the benchmarks are meant to understand the performance of IREE _itself_, not the absolute capability of the exercised hardware.
 In order to fulfill the above goal, we have the following guidelines